jundalisay/superb/content/en/research/constitutions/eu/protocols/part-21.md

+---
-21. PROTOCOL ON EXTERNAL RELATIONS OF THE MEMBER STATES WITH REGARD TO THE CROSSING OF EXTERNAL BORDERS
+title: "PROTOCOL ON EXTERNAL RELATIONS OF THE MEMBER STATES WITH REGARD TO THE CROSSING OF EXTERNAL BORDERS"
+heading: "Part 21-22"
+date: 2021-11-20
+image: "/flags/eu.png"
+description: ""
+icon: /flags/eu.png
+---

 <!-- THE HIGH CONTRACTING PARTIES, TAKING INTO ACCOUNT the need of the Member States to ensure effective controls at their external borders, in
 cooperation with third countries where appropriate,